Teoscar Hernández Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to give up 86 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Orioles pitchers combine to rank 18th in baseball in home runs surrendered (90 total, 1.2 per game).

-- Kremer gets the start for the Orioles, his 16th of the season.
-He is 8-3 with a 4.56 ERA and 72 strikeouts in 81 2/3 innings pitched.
+- Bradish gets the start for the Orioles, his 14th of the season.
+He is 3-3 with a 3.88 ERA and 60 strikeouts in 65 2/3 innings pitched.

-- The righty's most recent time out was on Sunday against the Chicago Cubs, when he tossed five innings, surrendering one earned run while allowing three hits.
+- In his last time out on Tuesday, the right-hander threw five innings against the Tampa Bay Rays, allowing two earned runs while surrendering four hits.

+- In 13 games this season, the 26-year-old has a 3.88 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .257 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.